dk14/wolfram-mega/docs/dsl.md

 No smart-contract/VM is required to run the resulting contract.
 Target chain only has to be able to understand scriptless scripts (support Schnorr), which most modern chains do.

+### Recusrion

+Discreet allows for recusrion. `outcome` and `pay` can be in recusrsive calls as well, but subject to standard typesafety restrictions: no "perfect hedges".

+Every contract has a limit maximum collateral (`enumerateWithBound(maxBudget)`), thus payout recursion is bounded.
+Halting problem is "solved".

 ### Algorithmic Trading

 DSL allows for querying non-oracle data-sources, e.g. price hisory.